 Developing secure attachments with our little one sounds important, but what does it actually mean?
 Essentially it is connecting with your child so that they feel safe and secure - your baby can trust you will respond to their needs, allowing them to feel they have a secure base from which they can explore.
 It helps regulate emotions in your little one by soothing distress, in turn supporting calm and joy.

 The most commonly recognised attachment theory uses the Strange Situation test to measure attachment type, which can only be assessed towards the end of their first year.
 These attachment types are:

-To read more about these attachment types see here.
+You can read more about these attachment types here.